 It should be noted that NFIP claims are not a direct or completely accurate proxy for flood risk in a community.
 The data does not include flood damages to structures that had no flood insurance.
 Also, in some cases, structures or contents may have been underinsured.
 The NFIP claims data also does not include any damages to public facilities, which may be insured via other means (such as self-insurance or non-FEMA policies); such damages may also be addressed through other federal programs such as FEMA's Public Assistance Program.
-Figure 14-3 shows all NFIP claims in Roselle Park between 1978 and 2014.

 FEMA requires a discussion of NFIP Repetitive Loss and Severe Repetitive flood loss statistics in hazard mitigation plans.
-The NFIP defines repetitive loss properties as those with two or more claims of more than \$1,000 each during any rolling ten year period.
+The NFIP defines repetitive loss properties as those with two or more claims of more than \$1,000 each during any rolling ten-year period.
 Roselle Park has only two such properties, and the total of claims on them is relatively small, as shown in Table 14-5.
-These properties are also shown in Figure 14-3.